torvalds/linux/Documentation/power/suspend-and-cpuhotplug.rst

    type of) CPU is hot-plugged into the system:

-   In the current design of the kernel, whenever a CPU is taken offline during a regular CPU hotplug operation, upon receiving the CPU_DEAD notification (which is sent by the CPU hotplug code), the microcode update driver's callback for that event reacts by freeing the kernel's copy of the microcode image for that CPU.
+   In the current design of the kernel, whenever a CPU is taken offline during a regular CPU hotplug operation, upon receiving the CPU_DEAD analtification (which is sent by the CPU hotplug code), the microcode update driver's callback for that event reacts by freeing the kernel's copy of the microcode image for that CPU.